-Dr. Pete Bogue, Associate Professor of Business Administration; E-mail address: petebogue@lincolnucaedu (checked periodically for messages); Office hours: Thursday, 11:30 AM to 12:30 PM by appointment.
+Dr. Pete Bogue, Associate Professor of Business Administration; E-mail address: petebogue@lincolnuca.edu (checked periodically for messages); Office hours: Thursday, 11:30 AM to 12:30 PM by appointment.

-Catalogue Course Description: This course studies problems in supervising and working effectively with people problems, which face the proprietorship, partnership, or closely held corporation in such matters as organizational structure, personnel policies, and managerial succession.
-(3 units)
+Catalogue Course Description: This course investigates the problems in supervising and working effectively with peoples, problems, which face the proprietorship, partnership, or closely held corporation in such matters as organizational structure, personnel policies, and managerial succession.
+A one-unit written research project and its oral presentation are required for the course (4 units)